 Like we’ve mentioned before, guests staying for 30 days or longer are not tourists.
 They are most likely people in-between places living their day-to-day lives.
 During the lockdown, they will most likely be setting up their home office in your rental.

 To attract these types of guests, it’s a good idea to equip your rental with all the amenities they may need.
 Once you’ve done that, don’t forget to update your listings.
-You can even upload new photographs that showcase how your rental can be turned into a temporary home/workspace.

 Design spaces aligned with Wellness Travel trends.